Tenant Satisfaction Measures 2024/25

 Whilst we have not completed other perception surveys that include the tenant satisfaction measures, we have used similar questions in transactional surveys of those using the service(s).
 The results enable us to react quickly to ‘live’ survey responses to improve services.
 These are monitored within our internal performance management framework.

-Our first-year perception survey responses have been verified by an independent auditor and are as follows:
+Our 2024/25 perception survey responses are as follows:

 Overall satisfaction (TP01)